This can be a hard time of year for many farmers because it’s coooooold outside for most of the country.

 You don’t have to starve.

 One poor lady said she has been farming for many years and every year she starves between October and March.

 It doesn’t have to be like this, Folks!

-One is a long-term solution.
-And the other is an immediate-action solution.
+One is a long-term solution and the second is an immediate-action solution.

 And since you’re a smart farmer, you’re going to do both, right?!

 If you want to sell in the winter, then the long-term solution is to upgrade your mindset and build an email list during the spring, summer, and fall months.